vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 	//configure the rasterizer to draw filled triangles pipelineBuilder._rasterizer = vkinit::rasterization_state_create_info(VK_POLYGON_MODE_FILL);

-	//we dont use multisampling, so just run the default one pipelineBuilder._multisampling = vkinit::multisampling_state_create_info();
+	//we don't use multisampling, so just run the default one pipelineBuilder._multisampling = vkinit::multisampling_state_create_info();

 	//a single blend attachment with no blending and writing to RGBA